Application of the microscopic optical potential of chiral effective field theory in astrophysical neutron-capture reactions: Calculations and results

 We use the $f_{rms}$ deviation as the $\chi^2$ estimator with respect to the 221 experimental MACS values in the backward MC step.
 Specifically, we apply a threshold function

 to select the sampled potential parameter sets for which the $f_{rms}$ deviation is less than or equal to the critical value $f_{rms}^{crit}$.
 This ensures that the corresponding calculated observables are in closer agreement with the experimental data than those with $f_{rms}> f_{rms}^{crit}$.
-In Fig. \ref{MACS_ratio}, the error bars of the WLH potential are derived from potential parameters constrained by $f_{rms}\leq 1.56$.
-It can be seen that the uncertainty range of the WLH potential effectively encompasses the theoretical results of the KD potential.
+In Fig. \ref{MACS_ratio}, the error bars of the WLH potentials are derived from potential parameters constrained by $f_{rms}\leq 1.56$.
+It can be seen that the uncertainty range of the WLH potentials effectively encompasses the theoretical results of the KD potentials.

 In the forward MC step, the parameter sets selected in the backward MC step are used to calculate the neutron-capture rates of neutron-rich nuclei.
 As shown in Fig. \ref{Sn_Ts}, the neutron-capture rates and their uncertainty ranges as a function of temperature for the Sn isotopes $^{122}\text{Sn}$, $^{132}\text{Sn}$, and $^{150}\text{Sn}$ are calculated using three $f_{rms}^{crit}$ values.
-As $f_{rms}^{crit}$ decreases, the uncertainty range gradually narrows, indicating that the $f_{rms}$ deviation effectively controls the uncertainty propagation through the selection of potential parameters.
+As $f_{rms}^{crit}$ decreases from 1.74 to 1.50, the uncertainty ranges clearly decrease, indicating that it is valid to use the experimental MACS to constrain the selection of parameter sets in the backward MC step, and that parameter sets closer to the experimental data are preferentially selected.
 For $^{122}\text{Sn}$ and $^{132}\text{Sn}$, the uncertainty ranges are within one order of magnitude.
 For $^{150}\text{Sn}$, however, the differences in the reaction rates reach up to five orders of magnitude.
 Fig. \ref{Sn_T1} shows the neutron-capture rates of Sn isotopes as a function of neutron number $N$ at a temperature of $T=1$ GK.
 It is more clearly seen that the uncertainty in the rates decreases with decreasing $f_{rms}^{crit}$, and when $N$ exceeds approximately 87, the uncertainty increases dramatically and exhibits an odd-even effect.